-The event explores the different applications of anthropology beyond traditional academia.
+The annual symposium that explores different applications of anthropology beyond traditional academia.

-Attracting more than 2900 participants, the flagship event of EASA Applied Anthropology Network has been providing a platform for opening-up the anthropological discipline since 2013.
+Attracting app.
+2200 participants from varying disciplines and sector, the flagship symposium of EASA Applied Anthropology Network has been providing a platform for discussion and action since 2013.

 WWNA Main Event Coordinator

-The Coordinator is a Convenor who serves as the main organization lead for the annual symposium.
-He or she manages members of Organising Committee and communicates key messages between the team and AAN convenors.
+The Main Coordinator is a convenor who serves as the main organization lead for the annual symposium.
+He or she manages members of the Organising Committee and communicates key messages between the team and AAN convenors.

 Lisbon, 26-27 October 2018.

 Speakers: Miguel Vale de Almeida (ISCTE), Rosa Maria Perez (ISCTE), José Manuel dos Santos (Signify), Sarah Pink (RMIT University), Jamer Hunt (Parsons School of Design), Anna Kirah (Design Without Borders), Alisse Waterston (CUNY)